-Offered through the Isenberg School of Management, undergraduate students in the McCormack Sport Management program at the University of Massachusetts Amherst get to experience the best of the best: experiential learning through organizing an annual SoccerFest, an upper-level internship, and a career fair that puts you face-to-face with ESPN and professional sports teams.
-Some of the classes that you’ll take along the way include:
+Undergrad students in the sport management program enjoy many perks.
+These include experiential learning through organizing an annual SoccerFest.
+Other benefits include an upper-internship, and a career fair.
+These provide students with experience and career pathways.
+In some cases, students come face-to-face with ESPN and professional sports teams.
+Some of the classes that students take along the way include:

 - Sociology of Sport

 - Sport Promotion & Sales